Simogh67/-Data-Analysis-Bank-Marketing-Dataset/README.md

 * **3. To increase the conversion rate of future campaigns, which variables are important ?**

-* **4. Can we use the data for future customers' behavior prediction?**

 ### The answers to the above questions are available in the Jupiter Notebook included in this repository.

-To answer the above questions, we leverage supervised machine learning algorithms and Statistical hypothesis testing methods.
+To answer the above questions, we leverage Statistical hypothesis testing methods, **Please also read the marketing-analysis PDF attached to this repository**.